Doctors Note Logo

 • It may occur years before neurological conditions like Parkinson's disease—but many people with RBD never develop those conditions

-If you're experiencing any of these symptoms alongside immediate dreaming, it may be worth taking a few minutes to use a free symptom checker for Rapid Eye Movement (REM) Sleep Behavior Disorder to better understand whether your symptoms warrant a conversation with your doctor.
+If you're experiencing physical movements during dreams or other concerning symptoms alongside immediate dreaming, you can use Ubie's free AI-powered Rapid Eye Movement (REM) Sleep Behavior Disorder symptom checker to help determine whether your symptoms warrant a conversation with your doctor.

 How Menopause and Hormones Still Play a Role After 65